Chomiąża, Lower Silesian Voivodeship

-Chomiąża is a village in the administrative district of Gmina Malczyce, within Środa Śląska County, Lower Silesian Voivodeship, in south-western Poland.
+Chomiąża is a village in the administrative district of Gmina Malczyce, within Środa County, Lower Silesian Voivodeship, in south-western Poland.

 History

 The village was first part of Poland in the medieval period, then the Kingdom of Bohemia.
 It became part of the Habsburg monarchy in 1526, then part of Prussia after the Silesian Wars.
 It remained part of Prussia and later Germany until 1945, when it became again part of Poland.
 It was first recorded in 1175 as Chomesa, and has since carried the names Chomescha, Kumeise, Kumeyse, Komeise, Cameise, Cames, Camos, Kamos and finally its current name of Chomiaza.